isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/exchange-online-service-description/exchange-online-setup-and-administration.md

 ### <a name="exchange-admin-center"></a>Interfaccia di amministrazione di Exchange

-Exchange Online offre una singola console di gestione unificata pensata per la facilità di utilizzo e ottimizzata per la gestione di distribuzioni ibride locali, online o ibride.
-L'interfaccia di amministrazione di Exchange consente agli amministratori di gestire le impostazioni specifiche di Exchange.
+Exchange Online provides a single unified management console that allows for ease of use and is optimized for management of on-premises, online, or hybrid deployments.
+The Exchange admin center (EAC) is where administrators can manage Exchange-specific settings.

 Per ulteriori informazioni sull'utilizzo dell'interfaccia di amministrazione di Exchange per la gestione di Exchange Online, vedere [Interfaccia di amministrazione di Exchange](https://go.microsoft.com/fwlink/p/?LinkId=271807).

 ### <a name="remote-windows-powershell-for-exchange-online"></a>Windows PowerShell remoto per Exchange Online

-Tramite Windows PowerShell remoto, gli amministratori possono connettersi a Exchange Online per eseguire attività di gestione non disponibili o più difficilmente utilizzabili nell'interfaccia di amministrazione di Exchange.
-Tra queste attività sono incluse l'automazione delle attività ripetitive, le personalizzazione dei criteri e la connessione di Exchange Online a infrastrutture e processi esistenti.
-Per ulteriori informazioni, vedere [Connessione a Exchange Online tramite Remote PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=308994).
+Using remote Windows PowerShell, administrators can connect to Exchange Online to perform management tasks that are not available or practical using the EAC.
+These include the ability to automate repetitive tasks, extract data for custom reports, customize policies, and connect Exchange Online to existing infrastructure and processes.
+For more information, see [Connect to Exchange Online Using Remote PowerShell](https://go.microsoft.com/fwlink/p/?LinkId=308994).

-In Exchange Online vengono utilizzati gli stessi cmdlet di Windows PowerShell utilizzati in Exchange Server 2013, con l'esclusione di alcuni comandi e parametri non disponibili in quanto le relative funzionalità non sono previste in Exchange Online.
-Per un elenco dei cmdlet disponibili in Exchange Online, vedere [Cmdlet di Exchange Online](https://go.microsoft.com/fwlink/p/?LinkId=271808).
+Exchange Online uses the same Windows PowerShell cmdlets as Exchange Server 2013, with certain commands and parameters unavailable because these features do not apply in Exchange Online.
+For a list of cmdlets for use with Exchange Online, see [Exchange Online cmdlets](https://go.microsoft.com/fwlink/p/?LinkId=271808).

-Gli amministratori non hanno bisogno di installare alcuno strumento di gestione o migrazione di Exchange Server per utilizzare Windows PowerShell remoto.
-Tuttavia, sui computer degli amministratori deve essere installato Windows Management Framework 3.0, che include Windows PowerShell v3 e WinRM 3.0, e Windows .NET Framework 4.5.
-Questi componenti sono già installati sui computer con Windows 8 o Windows Server 2012.
-Gli amministratori possono scaricare manualmente questi componenti per i computer con Windows 7 o Windows Server 2008 R2.
+Administrators do not need to install any Exchange Server management or migration tools to use remote Windows PowerShell.
+However, administrators' computers must be running the Windows Management Framework 3.0, which contains Windows PowerShell v3 and WinRM 3.0; and Windows .NET Framework 4.5.
+These components are already installed on computers running Windows 8 or Windows Server 2012.
+Administrators can manually download these components for computers that are running Windows 7 or Windows Server 2008 R2.

 > [!IMPORTANT]
 > Per evitare attacchi DoS (Denial of Service), è possibile aprire massimo tre connessioni Windows PowerShell all'organizzazione Exchange Online.

 ## <a name="self-service-capabilities-for-exchange-online"></a>Funzionalità self-service per Exchange Online

-Di seguito sono illustrate importanti funzionalità per la gestione di Exchange Online disponibili nell'interfaccia di amministrazione di Exchange, in Windows PowerShell remoto e in altri strumenti.
-Questi strumenti consentono di controllare anche molte altre impostazioni, seconde le modalità descritte nel presente documento.
+Below are important capabilities that are available for managing Exchange Online by using the EAC, remote Windows PowerShell, and other tools.
+Many other settings can also be controlled with these tools, as described throughout this document.

 ### <a name="mobile-device-security-policies-for-exchange-online"></a>Criteri di sicurezza per i dispositivi mobili per Exchange Online

-Exchange Online supporta gli stessi criteri ActiveSync per i dispositivi mobili di Exchange Server 2013.
-Gli amministratori possono applicare e personalizzare questi criteri di sicurezza per specifici utenti e gruppi tramite l'interfaccia di amministrazione di Exchange o Windows PowerShell remoto.
+Exchange Online supports the same ActiveSync policies for mobile devices as Exchange Server 2013.
+Administrators can enforce and customize these security policies for specific users and groups by using the EAC or remote Windows PowerShell.

 ### <a name="message-tracking-for-exchange-online"></a>Verifica messaggi per Exchange Online